Snyderman Scholars Applied Genomics & Precision Medicine Summer Program

 Announcing our 10-week Applied Genomics & Precision Medicine Summer Program for undergraduates!

 This program provides Duke undergraduate students an opportunity to participate in a faculty-mentored research project in applied genomics and precision medicine.
-This full time, 10-week program runs from May 21 - July 25.
-Due to a change in campus housing availability, the program dates have revised slightly.
+This full time, 10-week program runs from May 20 - July 26.
+2019.

 Program Overview and Availability